zhangh12/random-bamboo/README.md

 bamboo --bam rb --pred test --out rb
 ```

 Sometimes we prefer to use a subset of data in training or predicting.
 For example, all available genotype data are imputed and saved in the same genotype files; or all covariates are put in the same covariate files.
 We can use option `--trainid` to specify which individuals are going to be used in training, and use option `--testid` to specify those used in predicting.
 For example, we have data files `all_data.fam`, `all_data.bim`, `all_data.bed`, `all_data.con`, `all_data.cat` and two files `train_id.iid` and `test_id.iid`.
-Both of the `iid` files contain one column of individual IDs.
+Both of the `iid` files contain one column of individual IDs and no header is needed.
 They look like
 ```
 CG-L02-61545
 CG-L02-03491